JingMa726/submarine-cable-network-analysis/README.md

 ## Why This Matters
 Understanding submarine cable networks is crucial for telecommunications planning, cybersecurity risk assessment, and international policy.
 These cables carry 99% of international data traffic, making them critical infrastructure.
 The analysis reveals how dependent global communications are on a small number of key countries and transit points.

--Analysis completed as part of Geographic Data Science coursework at University of Bristol
+### Analysis completed as part of MSc Geographic Data Science and Spatial Analytics program at the University of Bristol.